How to Teach English in Korea

 Without working in EPIK or a hagwon, what else can you do?
 You can directly go to South Korea and find placement at a school or university.

-Admittedly, it’s a bit more difficult to get your foot in the door because there’s really not as many opportunities and a lot of the teachers in public schools tend to stay there a bit longer.
+Admittedly, it’s a bit more difficult to get your foot in the door because there are really not as many opportunities and a lot of the teachers in public schools tend to stay there a bit longer.

 Other than your employer, your ESL location is most important.
 Here’s how you can meet your employer face-to-face before signing a contract.
 How important is that?